About Denton ISD

-The Denton Independent School District has been committed to providing a quality education since it was founded in 1882.
-The district – located about 25 miles north of Dallas and Fort Worth – encompasses 180 square miles and contains all or parts of 16 cities, communities or major developments.
+Denton Independent School District has been committed to providing a quality education since it was founded in 1882.
+The district – located about 25 miles north of Dallas and Fort Worth – encompasses 186 square miles and contains all or parts of 18 cities, communities or major developments.

-As the county seat for Denton County, the city and school district has a rich history.
-In 1882, a $15,000 bond election was passed to finance the construction of Denton's first public school.
+Located in the city of Denton, the county seat for Denton County, the school district has a rich history.
+In 1882, voters passed a $15,000 bond election to finance the construction of Denton's first public school.
 The structure was three stories and made of red brick.
-The district has continued to grow – and currently is one of fastest-growing school districts in North Texas.
+The district has continued to grow and is currently one of fastest-growing school districts in North Texas.

-Denton ISD includes three comprehensive high schools, six middle schools, 21 elementary schools, two early childhood centers, an alternative high school, an advanced technology complex and other specialized schools and centers.
-Bettye Myers Middle School is scheduled to open for the 2013-14 school year as the district’s seventh middle school.
+Denton ISD includes four comprehensive high schools, eight middle schools, 24 elementary schools, two early childhood centers, an alternative high school, an advanced technology complex and other specialized schools and centers.

-In the past 10 years, the district has passed three bond packages – totaling more than $627 million.
-The support of the community in which the district serves is evident in the passage of these bond packages.
-They have averaged passing with a 60 to 80 percent passage rate.
+In the past 12 years, the district has passed four bond packages totaling more than $1.3 billion.
+The support of the community the district serves is evident in the passage of these bond packages.
+They have averaged passing with a more than 60 to 80 percent voter approval rate.

 Not only does the school district community support outstanding school facilities, it demands excellence in its educational programs.
 It is truly an educational community where citizens are highly engaged in education – especially with two major universities and a community college within its boundaries.